Basal lamina: Basement membrane

 The glomerular basement membrane is a special case, consisting of a fusion of the podocyte and endothelial basal laminas, and lacking a lamina reticularis.
 Thus, it consists of an especially thick lamina densa, sandwiched on its inside and outside by layers of lamina lucida / rara (one from each cell type).
 These two enveloping layers are often referred to as lamina rara externa and lamina rara interna.

 Function

 The basal lamina is made and maintained by the cells that sit on it.
 It acts as a point of attachment for cells.
 However, it can also have other function such as a permeability barrier in the glomerulus (urine production).
-Some of the matrix molecules (of the basal lamina) mediate synaptic adhesion in neuromuscular synapses (citation: [edited by] Bradley G. Klein.
-Cunningham's Textbook of Veterinary Physiology.
-St. Louis, Mo. :Elsevier/Saunders, 2013.
-Print.-page61).
+Some of the matrix molecules (of the basal lamina) mediate synaptic adhesion in neuromuscular synapses.

 Alport syndrome is a genetic disorder resulting from mutations in the COL4A3/4/5 genes.
 These genes are important in collagen IV synthesis and basement membrane formation.
 In individuals with this syndrome the basement membrane in structures such as the glomerulus, ears, and eyes does not function properly, causing symptoms such as blood in the urine, loss of hearing, and vision problems.